 - Additional information

 Alligator Snapping Turtle Skull measures 10.5 inches.
 The Alligator Snapping Turtle Skull is museum quality polyurethane cast.
 Made in the USA.
 California Academy of Sciences specimen.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 |Alligator Snapping Turtle Facts||